-In the tradition of songwriting greats Lou Reed, Bob Dylan, Leonard Cohen, Neil Young and Vic Chesnutt, Keith Morris & The Crooked Numbers combine literate songwriting with accomplished musicianship to create music that gets at the heart of how it feels to be alive.
-Described by singer/songwriter Danny Schmidt as a “street hustler/spirt guide,” Morris embodies the voice of the outsider pushed to an edge by personal experience amidst a world that seems intent on collapse.
+The Dirty Gospel, according to Keith Morris and his band The Crooked Numbers, combines achingly honest songwriting with grit and swagger to create music that gets at the heart of how it feels to be alive.
+Hailing from Charlottesville (VA), the band’s third release embodies the voice of an outsider pushed to the edge by personal experience amidst a world that seems intent on collapse.
 A feeling of alienation runs through the music, as does a palpable psychological urgency, and an innate yearning–a search for deliverance, for redemption amidst decay.